AdaCore/training_material/courses/comprehensive_rust_training/130_memory_management/02_approaches.rst

 This slide is intended to help students coming from other languages to put Rust in context.

--  C must manage heap manually with :rust:`malloc` and :rust:`free`.
-Common errors include forgetting to call :rust:`free`, calling it multiple times for the same pointer, or dereferencing a pointer after the memory it points to has been freed.
+-  C must manage heap manually with :cpp:`malloc` and :cpp:`free`.
+Common errors include forgetting to call :cpp:`free`, calling it multiple times for the same pointer, or dereferencing a pointer after the memory it points to has been freed.